Skeletitor/ha_addon_fenecon2mqtt/fenecon2mqtt/DOCS.md

 - _sum/EssSoc
 ```

 This Add-on pushes your local Fenecon FEMS configuration into a directory of your HA OS `/share/fenecon/fenecon_config.json`.
-All available channels are included.
+All available component are included.
+Channels are missing since FEMS 2024.06.*

 > [!CAUTION]
 > Take care what your doing here

 > [!TIP]
 > Use _sum/ProductionAcActivePower to get power values of external connected sources (e.g. inverters,...)

+---

 ## Users and passwords